 Scholarship Description: The Georg Forster Research Award is granted in recognition of a researcher’s entire achievements to date to academics of all disciplines whose fundamental discoveries, new theories, or insights have had a significant impact on their own discipline and beyond and who are expected to continue developing research-based solutions to the specific challenges facing transition and developing countries.

 Number of award(s): The Alexander von Humboldt Foundation is granting up to four Georg Forster Research Awards.

 Duration of award(s): The project duration of about six to twelve months may be divided into segments.

 What does it cover?
 The award amount totals EUR 60,000.
 In Germany, research awards are generally exempt from income tax under German tax law.
 In addition, further expenditures (such as travel or language courses) are covered in the context of the invitation to stay in Germany for research purposes.
 To support the collaboration, the Alexander von Humboldt Foundation may grant additional funding of up to EUR 25,000, particularly for participating in scientific conferences, additional material resources, e.g., specialist literature and scientific equipment for the nominee’s own institute, as well as for involving junior researchers.

 Selection Criteria: The Selection Committee makes its decision solely on the basis of the nominees’ academic qualifications and the relevance of their research to the development of their own countries.

-Notification: The selection meeting is scheduled for autumn.
+Notification: The selection meeting will be held in the summer.
 Nominees will be notified about the Selection Committee’s decision immediately after the meeting.